MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-transactional-churn.md

 ### Define customer churn

 1. Set a window of days to predict churn for in the **Identify customers who may churn in the next** field.
 For example, predict the risk of churn for your customers over the next 90 days to align to your marketing retention efforts.
-Predicting churn risk for a longer or shorter period of time can make it more difficult to address the factors in your churn risk profile, but this is highly dependent on your specific business requirements.
+Predicting churn risk for a longer or shorter period of time can make it more difficult to address the factors in your churn risk profile, but it depends on your specific business requirements.
    >[!TIP]
    > You can select **Save and close** at any time to save the prediction as a draft.
 You'll find the draft prediction in the **My predictions** tab to continue.